 - Turbid yellow liquid without particulates: This means you are near ready.

 - Clear yellow liquid: This means you are ready.
 If you have not finished your bowel cleansing agent, you should still finish it as instructed.
-The intestine continues to produce fecal material so rinse out the colon with the remaining bowel cleansing agent.
+Also, the intestine continues to produce fecal material so rinse out the colon with the remaining bowel cleansing agent.